casper-network/docs/source/docs/casper/developers/writing-onchain-code/getting-started.md

 You can use any IDE you wish.
 This documentation and examples use Visual Studio Code (VSC), a popular IDE with many extensions that might be helpful during development.

-We advise installing the following extensions to support the development process:
+If you are using VSC, you might find the following extensions useful:

 - `CodeLLDB` – An important extension for debugging Rust code
 - `rust-analyzer` – The official Rust language extension